- Find an office

 - Form 1098-E for student loan interest

-- State & local taxes and sales tax
+Tax documents for state & local taxes and sales tax

 - Amount of state/local income tax paid (other than wage withholding), or amount of state and local sales tax paid